bretcope/neo4j-js/docs/Base.md

 Base.deleteProperties ( [Batch,] Boolean updateData, Array properties, Function callback )
 ```

-Deletes some or all properties.
+Deletes some or all properties on this node/relationship.

 `updateData`
 * By default, a call to [refreshProperties](#refreshproperties) is automatically batched together with this method.
 To prevent this, set `updateData` to false.